-- 58. Prescription Drugs Prescription Drugs received from a Retail or Home Delivery (Mail Order) Pharmacy. - 59.
-Private Duty Nursing Private Duty Nursing Services. - 60.
-Prosthetics Prosthetics for sports or cosmetic purposes. - 61.
-Residential Accommodations Residential Accommodations to treat medical or behavioral health conditions, except when provided in a Hospital, Hospice, Skilled Nursing Facility, or Residential Treatment Center.
-This Exclusion includes procedures, equipment, service, supplies or charges for the following: - a) Domiciliary care provided in a residential institution, treatment center, halfway house, or school because a Member's own home arrangements are not available or are unsuitable, and consisting chiefly of room and board, even if therapy is included. - b) Care provided or billed by a hotel, health resort, convalescent home, rest home, nursing home or other extended care facility home for the aged, infirmary, school infirmary, institution providing education in special environments, supervised living or halfway house, or any similar facility or institution. - c) Services or care provided or billed by a school, Custodial Care center for the developmentally disabled, or outward bound programs, even is psychotherapy is included. - 62.
-Routine Physicals and Immunizations Physical exams and immunizations required for travel, enrollment in any insurance program, as a condition of employment, for licensing, sports programs, or for other purposes, which are not required by law under the "Preventive Care" benefit. - 63.
+- 65. Services Not Appropriate for Virtual Telemedicine / Telehealth Visits Services that Anthem determines require in-person contact and/or equipment that cannot be provided remotely. - 66.
 Sanctioned or Excluded Providers Any service, Drug, Drug regimen, treatment, or supply, furnished, ordered, or prescribed by a Provider identified as an excluded individual or entity on the U.S. Department of Health and Human Services Office of Inspector General List of Excluded Individuals/Entities (OIG List), the General Services Administration System for Award Management (GSA List), State Medicaid exclusion lists or other exclusion/sanctioned lists as published by Federal or State regulatory agencies.
-This exclusion does not apply to Emergency Care. - 64.
-Services Received Outside of the United States Services rendered by Providers located outside of the United States, unless the services are for Emergency Care, Urgent Care, and Emergency Ambulance. - 65.
-Sex Change Services and supplies for a sex change and/or the reversal of a sex change. - 66.
-Sexual Dysfunction Services or supplies for male or female sexual problems. - 67.
-Smoking Cessation Programs Services to help you quit smoking, treat nicotine dependence, or tobacco use.
-This includes products, Prescription Drugs, hypnosis, stop smoking aids, services of smoking cessation clinics, supplies or devices, even if recommended by a Doctor. - 68.
-Stand-By Charges Stand-by charges of a Doctor or other Provider. - 69.
-Sterilization Reversals of elective sterilizations are not covered.
-This does not apply to sterilizations for women, which will be covered under the "Preventive Care" benefit.
-Please see that section for further details. - 70.
+This exclusion does not apply to Emergency Care. - 67.
+Services Received Outside of the United States Services rendered by Providers located outside of the United States, unless the services are for Emergency Care, Urgent Care and Emergency Ambulance. - 68.
+Sexual Dysfunction Services or supplies for male or female sexual problems (except male organic erectile dysfunction). - 69.
+Stand-By Charges Stand-by charges of a Doctor or other Provider. - 70.
 Surrogate Mother Services Services or supplies for a person not covered under this Plan for a surrogate pregnancy (including, but not limited to, the bearing of a child by another woman for an infertile couple). - 71.
-Temporomandibular Joint Treatment Fixed or removable appliances which move or reposition the teeth, fillings, or prosthetics (crowns, bridges, dentures). - 72.
+Temporomandibular Joint Treatment Fixed or removable appliances that move or reposition the teeth, fillings, or prosthetics (crowns, bridges, dentures). - 72.
 Travel Costs Mileage, lodging, meals, and other Member-related travel costs except as described in this Plan. - 73.
-Vein Treatment Treatment of varicose veins or telangiectatic dermal veins (spider veins) by any method (including sclerotherapy or other surgeries) for cosmetic purposes.

-- 74. Vision Services Vision services not described as Covered Services in this Benefit Booklet. - 75.
-Waived Cost-shares Out-of-Network For any service for which you are responsible under the terms of this Plan to pay a Copayment, Coinsurance or Deductible, and the Copayment, Coinsurance or Deductible is waived by an Out-of-Network Provider. - 76.
-Weight Loss Programs Programs, whether or not under medical supervision, unless listed as covered in this Benefit Booklet. - This Exclusion includes, but is not limited to, commercial weight loss programs (Weight Watchers, Jenny Craig, LA Weight Loss) and fasting programs. - 77.
+Unlicensed Surgical Assistants. - 74.
+Vein Treatment Treatment of varicose veins or telangiectatic dermal veins (spider veins) by any method (including sclerotherapy or other surgeries) for cosmetic purposes. - 75.
+Vision Services Vision services not described as Covered Services in this Benefit Booklet. - 76.
+Waived Cost-shares Out-of-Network For any service for which you are responsible under the terms of this Plan to pay a Copayment, Coinsurance or Deductible, and the Copayment, Coinsurance or Deductible is waived by an Out-of-Network Provider. - 77.
+Weight Loss Programs Programs, whether or not under medical supervision, unless listed as covered in this Benefit Booklet. - This Exclusion includes, but is not limited to, commercial weight loss programs (Weight Watchers, Jenny Craig, LA Weight Loss) and fasting programs. - 78.
 Weight Loss Surgery Bariatric surgery.
-This includes but is not limited to Roux-en-Y (RNY), laparoscopic gastric bypass surgery or other gastric bypass surgery (surgeries to lower stomach capacity and divert partially digested food from the duodenum to the jejunum, the section of the small intestine extending from the duodenum), or gastroplasty, (surgeries that reduce stomach size), or gastric banding procedures. - 78.
+This includes but is not limited to Roux-en-Y (RNY), laparoscopic gastric bypass surgery or other gastric bypass surgery (surgeries to lower stomach capacity and divert partially digested food from the duodenum to the jejunum, the section of the small intestine extending from the duodenum), or gastroplasty, (surgeries that reduce stomach size), or gastric banding procedures. - 79.
 Wilderness or other outdoor camps and/or programs.